|

 into something very 'noticeably better'

-HM released the first products (Dr. Beat vol.s
+HM released the first products (Dr. Beat

-1-4) back in 1992 - then known simply as MIDI
+vol.s 1-4) back in 1992 - then known simply

-Building Blocks.
-These and all subsequent
+as MIDI Building Blocks.
+These and all

-products have always been played by real
+subsequent products have always been played

-controller used - the results continue to
+type of controller used - the results

-equal or surpass anything else made
+continue to equal or surpass anything else

-otherwise.
+made otherwise.

 HM's Jose' Ortiz says - "When we started